 - Once the grill is hot, grill lemon and lime slices until cooked through and grill marks appear, about 2 to 3 minutes per side.

 - Divide lemon and lime slices evenly between 4 highball glasses.
 Make sure to reserve 4 lemon slices for garnish.

 - Divide mint and sugar evenly between the glasses and muddle with the citrus slices.

-- Add lemon juice and rum, stirring until sugar is dissolved.
+- Add rum, stirring until sugar is dissolved.